InRobots/InRobotslab/_pages/research.md

 # Research

-Our overarching goal is to explore space science.
-To do so, we use and develop novel techniques and tools to .

-Our goal is to develop techniques that enable us to address the questions we find most interesting.
-We further have group members with different background and interests, working together on computer vision and robots.
+Our overarching goal is to explore the complex coupling entwinement for robots in their surroundings.
+To this end, we develop novel techniques and tools that enable us to address the questions we find most interesting.
+We further have group members with different background and interests, working together on robotics, computer vision, reinforcement learning and beyond.

-Here are some themes and techniques that we currently work on:
+Here are some themes and techniques that we are currently working on:

-**Object segmentation for planetary rover and obriter.** .
+**Semantic segmentation for planetary rover and orbiter.**

 **Reconfigurable modular robot.** ![]({{ site.url }}{{ site.baseurl }}/images/respic/ugv.jpg){: style="width: 25%; float: right; margin: 0px"}